 Forty years ago baby boomers enjoyed soaking up the sun’s rays and admiring their golden tans.
 Today, they are spending more time with dermatologists and plastic surgeons trying to undo the damage.
-Age spots, wrinkles and skin cancers are the price we pay for exposure to ultraviolet radiation.
+Age spots, wrinkles and skin cancers are the price paid for exposure to ultraviolet radiation.
+In addition, the drugs that they may be taking could contribute to bad sunburns.

 Sunscreens have been a mixed blessing.
 Because people who use them usually don’t burn, or even turn pink, they develop a false sense of security.
-People stay out longer and ignore the rules of common sense.
-As a result they may be damaging DNA in the deeper layers of the skin and suppressing their immune systems.
+People stay out longer and don’t avoid excess sun exposure.
+As a result, they may be damaging DNA in the deeper layers of the skin and suppressing their immune systems.

 Even the best sunscreen cannot protect your eyes.
 Research shows that ultraviolet (UV) radiation damages the lens and the retina and may contribute to the development of cataracts.

 Both skin and eyes are more susceptible to harm from the sun when people are taking certain medications or even herbs.
-Research by Joan Roberts, Ph.D., and her colleagues demonstrates that hypericin, an ingredient in St. John’s wort, reacts with sunlight to cause changes in the lens of the eye.
+Research by Joan Roberts, Ph.D., and her colleagues demonstrates that hypericin, an ingredient in St. John’s wort, reacts with sunlight to cause changes in the lens of the eye (Free Radical Biology & Medicine, July 2013).
 This may increase the risk of cataracts.

 Sunglasses may not protect the eye adequately if a person is taking St. John’s wort, and might even make the situation worse.
 Because hypericin is activated by visible light as well as ultraviolet, the best approach is to avoid bright sunlight.